sunilangadi2/ceph-ci/doc/radosgw/lua-scripting.rst

 operation was taken, and "postRequest" that will execute after each operation is taken.
 Script may be uploaded to address requests for users of a specific tenant.
 The script can access fields in the request and modify some fields.
 All Lua language features can be used in the script.

-By default, all lua standard libraries are available in the script, however, in order to allow for other lua modules to be used in the script, the module has to be first added to the modules'
+By default, all lua standard libraries are available in the script, however, in order to allow for other lua modules to be used in the script, we support adding packages to an allowlist:
-allowlist:

-  - All modules in the allowlist are being re-installed using the luarocks package manager on radosgw restart.
-Therefore a restart is needed for the adding or removing of modules to take effect
+  - All packages in the allowlist are being re-installed using the luarocks package manager on radosgw restart.
+Therefore a restart is needed for adding or removing of packages to take effect
-  - To add a module that contains C source code that needs to be compiled, use the `--allow-compilation` flag.
+  - To add a package that contains C source code that needs to be compiled, use the `--allow-compilation` flag.
 In this case a C compiler needs to be available on the host
-  - Lua modules are installed in, and used from, a directory local to the radosgw.
-Meaning that lua modules in the allowlist are separated from lua modules available on the host
+  - Lua packages are installed in, and used from, a directory local to the radosgw.
+Meaning that lua packages in the allowlist are separated from any lua packages available on the host

 .. toctree::